Colonial Chile: Encomienda

-Beyond subsistence the 16th century economy of Chile was oriented towards large-scale production.
+Beyond subsistence, the 16th century economy of Chile was oriented towards large-scale production.
 Spanish colonizers used large amounts of indigenous labour following the slave labour system used in the sugar cane plantations of the Mediterranean islands and Macaronesia.
 This system of labour successively killed the production base leading to the imposition of the encomienda system by the Spanish Crown in order to prevent excesses.
 In Chile Spanish settlers managed to continue to exploit indigenous labour under slave like conditions despite the implementation of the encomienda.
 Rich Spanish settlers had over time to face opposition to their mode of production by Jesuits, Spanish officials and indigenous Mapuches.

-Over the course of the 17th century the indigenous population of Chile declined making the encomiendas less and less important.
+Over the course of the 17th century, the indigenous population of Chile declined making the encomiendas less and less important.
 Chilean encomenderos who had encomiendas in Cuyo, across the Andes, introduced to Chile indigenous Huarpes who they hired to other Spanish without encomiendas.

-The encomienda system was abolished in 1782 in Chiloé and in 1789 in the rest of Chile and in 1791 in the whole Spanish Empire.
+The encomienda system was abolished in 1782 in Chiloé, in 1789 in the rest of Chile and in 1791 in the whole Spanish Empire.

 Inquilinaje

 Formal slavery

 The Spanish were familiar with the institution of slavery.
 In the Mediterranean islands and Macaronesia the Spanish and Portuguese had a slave labour system used in sugar cane plantations.
-In the Iberian peninsula slavery was declining did still occur in the 16th century.
+In the Iberian Peninsula slavery was declining did still occur in the 16th century.
 The import of black slaves into Chile was a response to a long-term population decline among indigenous peoples.
 Slavery was a legal labour form in Chile from 1536 to 1823 but it was never the dominant way of arranging labour.
 Slavery of black people bloomed from 1580 to 1660.
 The end of the boom is associated to the Portuguese Restoration War and Portugal's loss of several slave trading posts in Africa.

 Formal slavery of indigenous people was prohibited by the Spanish Crown.
 The 1598–1604 Mapuche uprising that ended with the Destruction of the Seven Cities made the Spanish in 1608 declare slavery legal for those Mapuches caught in war.
 Rebelling Mapuches were considered Christian apostates and could therefore be enslaved according to the church teachings of the day.
 This legal change formalized Mapuche slavery that was already occurring at the time, with captured Mapuches being treated as property in the way that they were bought and sold among the Spanish.
 Legalisation made Spanish slave raiding increasingly common in the Arauco War.
 Mapuche slaves were exported north to La Serena and Lima.
 Slavery for Mapuches "caught in war" was abolished in 1683 after decades of legal attempts by the Spanish Crown to suppress it.
 By that time free mestizo labour had become significantly cheaper than ownership of slaves which made Mario Góngora in 1966 conclude that economic factors were behind the abolition.